jreisinger/rogueport/README.md

 Keeping attack surface minimal is one of the security best practices.
-Rogueport helps you identify network ports which are not supposed to be open.
+Rogueport identifies network ports which are not supposed to be open.
 It scans the hostnames defined in the config file for open ports.
 Then it compares the scan results with the expected state defined in the config file.
 NOTE: scan only your hosts or hosts you have [permission](http://scanme.nmap.org/) to scan!